Quist1996/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BEST="School" Create a script that creates a new local variable. export BEST="School"Create a script that creates a new global variable. echo $((128 + $TRUEKNOWLEDGE)),script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+BEST="School" Create a script that creates a new local variable. export BEST="School"Create a script that creates a new global variable. echo $((128 + $TRUEKNOWLEDGE)),script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line echo $((POWER / DIVIDE)),a script that prints the result of POWER divided by DIVIDE, followed by a new line.